RobotCasserole1736/GBC2022/README.md

 ## MATCH INFO:
 The match info section of this app has the things we need to know before a match.

-First, type in who you are in the scout name bar
+First, type in who you are in the scout name bar.
 Then, choose what type of match they are playing in (qualification, practice, elimination).
 The settings you choose for this will stay until you change them again.

 ## AUTO:
 This section of the app tells us what this team did in autonomous.